Cadillac Seville: First generation (1976–1979)

-For the 1978 and 1979 model years, the Seville offered a trip computer, marketed as Tripmaster at an extra cost of $920.
+For the 1978 and 1979 model years, the Seville offered a trip computer, marketed as "Tripmaster", at an extra cost of $920.
 The fuel gauge, speedometer and clock were replaced with digital readouts.
 Gas-discharge display technology was selected due to greater visibility in daylight conditions.
 A small panel of 12 buttons allowed selection of data to be displayed, such as coolant temp, battery voltage, or fuel range.
 The driver could also enter initial trip data and the computer would estimate arrival time based on speed and miles remaining.
-The computer itself was designed around the M6800 architecture and included self-diagnostics.
+The computer itself was designed around the Motorola 6800 architecture and included self-diagnostics.
 For the 1979 model year, Tripmaster's hardware was improved, and the option was made available on the newly downsized Eldorado, which shared the same engine and EFI system as the Seville.

-Though preceded by the British 1976 Aston Martin Lagonda sedan, the Seville was the first American automobile to offer full electronic instrumentation.
-Although the 1978 Continental Mark V was available with a "Miles-To-Empty" feature (i.e., an LED readout of miles left to travel based on the fuel remaining), Lincoln did not offer full electronic instrumentation until 1980.
+The Seville was the first American automobile to offer full electronic instrumentation.
+Although the 1978 Lincoln Continental Mark V was available with a "Miles-To-Empty" feature (i.e., an LED readout of miles left to travel based on the fuel remaining), Lincoln did not offer full electronic instrumentation until 1980.
 The Tripmaster proved unpopular due to its high price, but it served successfully as an engineering test bed for future embedded electronics in GM vehicles.
-For 1980, an integrated LED-based MPG Sentinel display panel became standard equipment, and a VFD digital speedometer cluster was offered as optional starting in 1981.
+For 1980, an integrated LED-based MPG Sentinel display panel became standard equipment, and a VFD digital speedometer cluster was offered as an option starting in 1981.

 A number of custom coach builders made modifications to the 1975–1979 Seville, including shortened 2-seat 2-door convertibles, a 2-door convertible with a back seat, a 2-door pickup truck, 2-door coupes, 2- and 4-door lengthened-hood Sevilles with a fake spare tire in each front fender, and a lengthened-wheelbase standard 4-door Seville.